Multifamily vs. Single-family Investing

 2. Economies of Scale for Maintenance and Expenses

-Rental property owners who have multifamily buildings and units are also able to access some great economies of scale.
+Rental property owners who have multifamily property and units are also able to access some significant economies of scale.
 This will be especially helpful with repairs and maintenance expenses, and there will be multiple benefits.

 First, when you need repairs, you'll be able to negotiate lower rates with vendors and contractors.

-If they know you have multiple properties, all of which will eventually need plumbing or electrical work or cleaning during turnovers, you’re going to get a pretty good discount.
+Suppose they know you have multiple properties, all of which will eventually need plumbing or electrical work or cleaning during rental property turnovers.
+In that case, you're going to get a pretty good discount.

 3. Insurance and Marketings Costs Tend to be Lower